Image credit: greenmashup / CC BY 2.0

 Traveling at roughly 290 km/h, flat out in sixth gear, Brundle clipped the rear of Coulthard’s car, sending his Jordan airborne.

-What happened next looked more like a high-speed acrobatics routine than a crash, the car was launched into a barrel roll, slamming into Herbert’s Sauber mid-air, and then flipping repeatedly before breaking apart.
+What happened next looked more like a high-speed acrobatics routine than a crash, the car was launched into a airborne and involved in a serious incident with other cars, with the car sustaining significant damage

-The car disintegrated, scattering carbon fiber, tires, and bodywork all over the track.
+The car disintegrated, parts of the car ended up across the track.
 Spectators and commentators feared the worst.
 The main survival cell, containing Brundle, landed heavily and skidded to a halt.
 In an instant, silence fell across Albert Park.

 And then… movement.